camdennis/MetaBlocks-threejs/README.md

    npm start
    ```

-## Gameplay Mechanics
-- Use the arrow keys to move the block.
-- Navigate through the level to reach the goal.
-- Avoid falling off the edges and hitting obstacles.

-## Credits
+## Developed By
-- Developed by [Your Name]
+- Developed by Cam Dennis
-- Inspired by the classic Bloxorz game.